 Manually Calculating Steps Per

 If your motor tuning calibration (steps per) is set, but still slightly off, you can make adjustments without having to re-check actual distance.
-At this point you would know how far off you are over how much distance.
+At this point you would know how far off you are over how much distance, so you can calculate the steps per adjustment needed.
 For example, if you cut a 5" part but it is measuring 5.012" than you can do one of the following:

 - Run the calibration wizard, but no need to actually verify the distance traveled as you already know the settings.
 Enter the distance to move as 5" (use your actual commanded distance).
 Once it completes the move and prompts for how far it actually moved, enter 5.012" (use your actual measured distance).